-Who is eligible for Medicaid in South Carolina?
+Who meets the requirements for Medicaid in South Carolina?

 Unsure of how to qualify for Medicaid or if you already meet the state’s eligibility standards?
 As mentioned prior, Medicaid eligibility requirements vary depending on your state of residence.
 What are the Medicaid application guidelines for different groups of patients in South Carolina?